jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.3.1 Account management
   - Preferred attacker techniques for obtaining privilege user access include:
     - compromising an existing privileged account: mitigated through use of strong authentication (strong passwords and multifactor), and by admins use of privileged accounts only for specific tasks
-    - privelege escalation of a regular account or creation of a new account: these approaches can be mitigated by paying attention to the creation, modification, and use of user accounts
+    - privilege escalation of a regular account or creation of a new account: these approaches can be mitigated by paying attention to the creation, modification, and use of user accounts

 - 6.3.2 Management review and approval
   - Account management reviews ensure that users only retain authorized permissions and that unauthorized modifications do not occur
   - Full review of accounts: time-consuming to review all, and often done only for highly privileged accounts
-  - Organizations that don’t have time to conduct a full review process may use sampling, but only if sampling is truely random
+  - Organizations that don’t have time to conduct a full review process may use sampling, but only if sampling is truly random
   - Adding accounts: should be a well-defined process, and users should sign an AUP
   - Adding, removing, and modifying accounts and permissions should be carefully controlled and documented
   - Accounts that are no longer needed should be suspended